 Normal Function

-The BOLA3 gene provides instructions for making a protein whose function is not well understood.
-The BOLA3 protein is thought to be involved in the formation of molecules called iron-sulfur (Fe-S) clusters or in the attachment of these clusters to other proteins.
-Certain proteins require attachment of Fe-S clusters to function properly.
+The BOLA3 gene provides instructions for making a protein that is involved in the formation and transport of molecules called iron-sulfur (Fe-S) clusters.
+Certain proteins require Fe-S clusters to function properly.

-Two versions (isoforms) of the BOLA3 protein are produced from the BOLA3 gene.
-One version is found in cellular structures called mitochondria.
+The BOLA3 protein is found in cellular structures called mitochondria.
 Mitochondria are the energy-producing centers of cells.
-In these structures, several proteins carry out a series of chemical steps to convert the energy in food into a form that cells can use.
-Many of the proteins involved in this process require Fe-S clusters to function, including protein complexes called complex I, complex II, and complex III.
+In these structures, several proteins carry out a series of chemical steps called oxidative phosphorylation to convert the energy in food into a form that cells can use.
+Many of the proteins that play a role in this process require Fe-S clusters to function.
+Proteins that contain Fe-S clusters are involved in many functions in the body, including DNA repair and the regulation of gene activity.

 Health Conditions Related to Genetic Changes